GMOD/Apollo/docs/Migration.md

 View <a href="https://github.com/GMOD/Apollo/blob/master/docs/index.md">On GitHub</a>

-This guide explains how to prepare your 2.0 instance as well as migrate data from previous instances.
+This guide explains how to prepare your 2.0 instance as well as migrating data from previous instances.

 In all cases you will need to follow the [guide for setting up your 2.0 instance](Apollo2Build.md).